FOGProject/fog-docs/docs/management/dashboard.md

 ## System Activity

 -   The system activity box is in the top row, the middle box.

--

-    This section shows the unicast queue, or the number of unicast deploys that are currently in progress.
+- This section shows the unicast queue, or the number of unicast deploys that are currently in progress.

-    :   -   The queue size can change and is based on the the Storage Group(s).
+	- The queue size can change and is based on the the Storage Group(s).

-        -

-            Each storage node has a setting \'\'Max Clients\'\' making this the maximum number of hosts that this node can image to.
+        -  Each storage node has a setting **Max Clients** making this the maximum number of hosts that this node can image to.

-            :   -   If there are 2 nodes with a max of 10 each then your maximum queue amount is 20.
+	        - If there are 2 nodes with a max of 10 each then your maximum queue amount is 20.
-                -   However, remember the more you increase the \'\'Max Clients\'\' the slower each particular host will be to deploy the image.
+                - However, remember the more you increase the **Max Clients** the lower each particular host will be to deploy the image.
 -   This means that after 20 hosts are receiving images (at once) the 21st will wait for one of the hosts in progress to complete before starting.
 -   The reason this was created was so that you could queue up 100 machines with different images (all unicast) and still keep the system functional.
 -   We have heard of this queue being used to re-image an entire building of computers ( \~ 1000+ ) overnight.
 -   This section updates in real time.
 -   It will display all the queued, running, etc\... tasks and updates at the same interval as the Bandwidth graph.

--

-    Also, SVN installations (and later future releases) are able to edit which type of tasks get counted towards the \"queue\".
+-   You can also edit which type of tasks get counted towards the \"queue\".

-    :   -   This edit can be performed by going to **FOGConfiguration**
-            \--\> **FOG Settings**\--\> **General Settings** \--\>
+      -   This edit can be performed by going to **FOGConfiguration** ![[Config.png]]\--\> **FOG Settings**\--\> **General Settings** \--\>**FOG_USED_TASKS**.
-            **FOG_USED_TASKS**.
         -   The text field is numeric values (so you\'ll need to know which task id\'s are which type.
         -   This text field is a CSV setup.
 If you type (1,2,3,4,5) it will display all tasks of Deploy, Capture, Debug, Memtest, and Testdisk as queued/active depending on their current state.
         -   The exception to this rule, is Task Type ID 8 (multicast) in which case it takes the Jobs, not each individual host task, as a queued slot.